What is Peach State Roller Derby?

 Is today’s derby what I saw on tv as a kid?

 The Roller Derby Season typically runs from February through October.
 Yes, PSRD travels quite a bit.
 While we generally host 4 home bouts, we have several away bouts scheduled as well, and are continuing to add to this schedule as our league grows.
-Come watch us grow!
+Come and watch!
+Grow with us!